arni-magnusson/fimsgrowth/README.md

 #include "tmb_goccu.hpp"
 ```

-and directs which C++ function should be run:
+and then decides which C++ function should be run:

 ```cpp
 template<class Type>